TLDR:

 Research Objectives & Methodologies

-• Some users struggle to explore and discover new sounds because they are unable to capture and identify songs using their microphone, leading to missed listening opportunities.
+Some users struggle to explore and discover new sounds because they are unable to capture and identify songs using they hear around them, leading to missed listening opportunities.

 What did we learn?